 Nor did any of these rulings result from judicial misinterpretation of Hardison.
-On the contrary, in Hardison this Court found its de minimis standard satisfied when "one of the largest air carriers in the Nation" refused to provide a religious accommodation that would have cost the company a mere "\$150 for three months."
+In Hardison this Court found its de minimis standard satisfied when "one of the largest air carriers in the Nation" refused to provide a religious accommodation that would have cost the company a mere "\$150 for three months."
 432 U.S. at 91, 92 n.6 (Marshall, J., dissenting).

 Hardison improperly substituted the Court's judgment for Congress's.
-It also demonstrated a breathtaking indifference to the rights of religious workers-an indifference that threatens "our hospitality to religious diversity" and leaves "[a]ll Americans ... a little poorer" as a result.
+It also demonstrated a breathtaking indifference to the rights of religious workers-an indifference that threatens "our hospitality to religious diversity."
 Id. at 97.
 The Court should not hesitate to correct such an obvious error, one so destructive of the civil rights of those whom Title VII was intended to protect.
 See Monell v.
 Department of Social Services, 436 U.S. 658, 695 (1978) (declining to "place on the shoulders of Congress the burden of the Court's own error").